adonisjs/v6-docs/content/docs/auth/custom_auth_guards.md

    */
   async generate(
     user: UserProvider[typeof symbols.PROVIDER_REAL_USER]
-  ): Promise<string> {
+  ) {
     // insert-start
     const providerUser = await this.#userProvider.createUserForGuard(user)
     const token = jwt.sign({ userId: providerUser.getId() }, this.#options.secret)

+    return {
+      type: 'bearer',
-    return token
+      token: token
+    }
     // insert-end
   }
 }
 ```

-- We use the `userProvider.createUserForGuard` method to create an instance of the provider user.
+- First, we use the `userProvider.createUserForGuard` method to create an instance of the provider user (aka the bridge between the real user and the guard).

-The provider user exposes a unified API to get the user's unique ID.
-- Finally, we use the `jwt.sign` method to create a signed token with the `userId` in the payload and return the token.
+- Next, we use the `jwt.sign` method to create a signed token with the `userId` in the payload and return it.

 ## Authenticating a request